View from the Inside: Courage Journey Workshops

 Mental health affects everyone regardless of age, education, income or culture and VIEW’s impact has compelled WPTS to find ways to expand to serve two specific populations – vulnerable seniors and at risk youth.

 VIEW with Seniors in 2017-18

-In particular, seniors are vulnerable to health problems, mental health concerns, poverty, elder abuse, financial abuse and isolation.
 Programs such as VIEW give seniors the opportunity to be actively creative, engage socially and share the very important and often lost stories and wisdom of their lives.
 In addition, the art that they create can build self-esteem, enhance quality of life and create a meaningful legacy as a result of a lifetime of experiences.
-With Calgary Foundation funding support, WPTS team will pilot VIEW in 2018 with about 60 people at the Kirby Centre, The Alzheimer’s Society and with the Carya -Active Chinese Seniors Cultural Group.
-The University of Calgary has stated that they will also provide support, offering their Faculty of Nursing students the opportunity to do their community practicum at the VIEW workshops.
+With Calgary Foundation funding support, WPTS team is piloting VIEW in 2018 with about 60 people at the Kirby Centre, The Alzheimer’s Society – Club 36 and with the Carya -Active Chinese Seniors Cultural Group.
+The University of Calgary Faculty of Nursing students are supporting the VIEW workshops in their community practicum.

 VIEW with Youth 2017-18